 Rural residential zones also usually have relaxed rules, thus making it easier for you to live off grid the way you want legally.
 You can still expect specific regulations about what is and isn’t allowed, though.

 For example, Columbia County zoning allows farming and raising animals in rural residential zones so long as the parcel is at least 3.5 acres.

 Holtville has more specific rules: in low-density rural residential zones, you are allowed one large animal per half-acre “except that parcels larger than five acres could have one large animal per half-acre for the first five acres and four per acre for all acres beyond the initial five acres.”

 Even in areas with the same zoning classification, the rules can vary drastically on a county-by-county basis.
 You’ll need to check the regulations in detail before buying any property in Florida.

 Living in a tiny home in many parts of Florida is illegal.
 Zoning regulations set minimum home sizes – some of which are pretty large.
 For example, Seminole County has a minimum house size of 700 to 1,600 square feet in residential zones.

 Agricultural and rural zones are usually more permissive of tiny home living.

 Because of strict zoning, living in a mobile home is illegal in many parts of the United States.
 However, Florida is quite friendly towards mobile homes.
-It is usually legal to live in a mobile home in areas zoned as Agricultural – though you’ll still have to meet the minimum land parcel requirements as well as the minimum land per dwelling rules.
+It is usually legal to live in a mobile home in areas zoned as Agricultural – though you’ll still have to meet the minimum land parcel requirements and the minimum land per dwelling rules.
 Mobile home living is also often allowed in Florida’s rural residential zones.
-You may be forced to live in an area specifically zoned for mobile homes outside of these zones.
+You may be forced to live in an area specifically zoned for mobile homes outside these zones.